jannittayao/XMapTools-local-bulk-comp/index.md

 ### Step 1.
 Process and Import Element Maps

-**1.0 Optional:** Use `map.py` to clean raw element map data.
+**1.0 [Optional]:** Use `map.py` to clean raw element map data.

 **1.1** Use the Import Map button to import all of the cleaned .txt files.
 All element maps need to have the file name `<element>.txt` where `<element>` is one of the available element names: Na, Mg, Al, Si, P, S, Cl, K, Ca, Ti, V, Cr, Mn, Fe, Co, Ni, Cu, Zn, Zr, Ag, Cd, Sn, Ce, As, Sb, Cs, La, Nd, Pb, Sr, Th, U, Yt (which is ytterbium and not the "Y" coordinate), Sm, Gd, Dy, Pr.

 ![Import map screenshot](Images/import-map.png)

 Edit `XMapToolsSetupDirectory/Program/Dev/Xmap_Default.txt` to add elements to the default element names.
-For more information on accepted map file formats and names, refer to **Section 2.7.3 Map Files** in the [XMapTools User Guide](https://www.xmaptools.com/XMapTools.3.4_UserGuide.pdf). 😎
+For more information on accepted map file formats and names, refer to **Section 2.7.3 Map Files** in the [XMapTools User Guide](https://www.xmaptools.com/XMapTools.3.4_UserGuide.pdf).

-**1.2** Hit the 'Apply Corrections' button in the Import Tool window that pops up.
+**1.2** For each imported map, hit the 'Apply Corrections' button in the Import Tool window that pops up.

 ![Apply corrections screenshot](Images/apply-corrections.png)